 Merle Haggard is undoubtedly one of the greatest country musicians of all time.
-Following an incredible career marked by number one hits, successful collaborations with artists like George Jones, and a Grammy Lifetime Achievement Award, his name with forever be listed among the genre's greats.
+Following an incredible career marked by No. 1 hits, successful collaborations with artists like George Jones and a Grammy Lifetime Achievement Award, his name with forever be listed among the genre's greats.

-Here are 11 things you might not have known about country music's beloved singer-songwriter, Merle Haggard.
+Here are 11 things you might not have known about country music's beloved singer-songwriter.

 1. His singing career was inspired by Johnny Cash

 Merle Ronald Haggard was an inmate of San Quentin State Prison in California when he was 20 years old and saw Johnny Cash perform.
 He had been in and out of jail for a slew of crimes and was currently serving a 15-year sentence.
 (He really did turn 21 in prison.)
 After an early release in 1960, Haggard got straight to work and recorded his first Top 20 hit on the Billboard chart within three years.

 In a lost interview published by Rolling Stone, Haggard describes the friendship he and Cash built over the years.